AppFolioOnboarding/tasks/tasks/01_deployment_environment.md

 - [ ] [CircleCI](https://circleci.com/) is used for Continuous Integration.
 - [ ] Heroku is used to deploy the code with puma as the application server.
-- [ ] The staging application automatically deploys whenever the master branch is updated and passes all tests.
+- [ ] The staging application automatically deploys whenever the master branch is updated.
+- [ ] The staging application automatically deploys only after all tests pass on CircleCI.
 - [ ] Pull requests are automatically deployed as review applications.
 - [ ] The staging application deployment can be promoted to the production application deployment.